 Differentiation between categories is necessary because not all categories require the same attention.
 A company may find that they have 15 high impact categories that represent 80% of their entire spend: raw materials, packaging materials, road transportation, interim labour, marketing, travel and so on.

-Step 7 – Execute the opportunity scan
+Step 7 – Execute the opportunity scan for best spend analysis

 The seventh step simply involves executing the opportunity analysis – the output of this step is a matrix of spend categories and sub-categories, positioned by the size of their cost benefit opportunity and the ease of implementing the cost benefit strategy.
 The matrix defines a clear focus for extracting the maximum value from the spend profile for the least effort.